 A couple of friends run a pet stealing con, which goes well until they take the beloved dog of a gangster.
 Meanwhile, the Jack of Diamonds killer is murdering gangsters.
 And the lead character is trying to write a screenplay about psychopaths.
 Don’t worry, it all makes sense eventually.

 This is about what you expect from Martin McDonagh.
 If you like his twisted sense of humor you should love this film.
 This is the best film to get started with him.

 Screenwriter: AB Guthrie Jr (novel: Jack Schaefer)

-The gee whiz super-keen America presented in his film is funny at times.
+The gee-whiz super-keen America presented in this film is funny at times.
 But it’s still a great film.
 It clocks in at two hours yet speeds by.
 It deserves its status as a classic.

 14 June 2021